-Farming: Organic

-Fermentation: Spontaneous native yeast Aging: 19 mo.
-75% new French
+Technical Information Farming: Organic Fermentation: Spontaneous native yeast Aging: 19 mo.
+75% new French Filtration/Fining: None

-Filtration/Fining: None

 "In our cellars, Corton represents silkiness, smoothness and authority.
 Its vines produce a robust wine with astonishing ageing capacity.
 It is always very mature and therefore offers us sweet aromas and a well-rounded texture; its structure is sometimes pronounced in the finish.
-Even if this wine may appear to be generous, it nevertheless commands respect."
+Even if this wine may appear to be generous, it nevertheless commands respect." lean-Nicolas Méo

-Corton et Corton-Charlemagne GRANDS CRUS Pressul Virginos GRANDS CRUS
+BOURGOGNE Corton et Corton-Charlemagne grands crus